Sudoblark/Butterchase/readme.md

 ## Mechanics
 - If the player is tired then they do half damage
+- Chars can dodge
+- Randomly generated levels with enemies/traps/loot

 ## Tests
 - Executing Butterchase\EnemyClasses\ClassSheets\Util.py will test the ReturnName function on all ClassSheets.
 For example: